-Altius financed the acquisition of the remaining 50% interest in CDP from Ontario Teachers' Pension Plan Board through the issuance of 4,643,000 common shares at a price of \$14.00 per share for total gross proceeds of \$65,002,000 pursuant to a short form prospectus dated May 6, 2014 (the "Offering").
-The Offering closed on May 13, 2014, and Altius used \$21 million of the net proceeds of the Offering to acquire the OTPPB CDP Interest, with the balance of the net proceeds of the Offering being used (i) to repay the Unsecured Loan of \$7.2 million, (ii) to repay \$21 million under the Credit Facility and (iii) for general corporate purposes.
-As at April 30, 2015, the outstanding balance under the Credit Facility was \$77 million.
+Following this acquisition Altius financed the acquisition of the remaining 50% interest in the Carbon Development Partnership ("CDP") through the issuance of 4,643,000 common shares at a price of \$14.00 per share for total gross proceeds of \$65,002,000 pursuant to a short form prospectus dated May 6, 2014 (the "Offering").
+The Offering closed on May 13, 2014, and Altius used \$21 million of the net proceeds of the Offering to acquire the remaining CDP interest, with the balance of the net proceeds of the Offering being used to repay unsecured loans and credit facilities totaling \$28.2 million, and for general corporate purposes.

 In November 2014, the Corporation entered into a support agreement with respect to a proposed business combination of Osisko Gold Royalties Ltd. ("Osisko") and Virginia Mines Inc. ("Virginia").
 The transaction was approved by the respective shareholders of Osisko and Virginia in January 2015 and as a result the Corporation received shares in Osisko.
 On February 18, 2015, the Corporation completed the divestiture of its shareholding.
 Total cash proceeds received from the sale were approximately \$41 million.
-As a result of the monetization of this investment, the Corporation's net debt position (total debt minus cash on hand) was reduced to approximately \$62,000,000, positioning the Corporation to consider additional royalty investment opportunities, such as the acquisition of Callinan (see section 5.1), which was completed on May 5, 2015.
+As a result of the monetization of this investment, the Corporation's net debt position (total debt minus cash on hand) was reduced to approximately \$62,000,000, positioning the Corporation to consider additional royalty investment opportunities, such as the acquisition of Callinan, which was completed on May 5, 2015.